julzaza/wildwitchherbs/_posts/2025-12-04-solstice-dreaming-mugwort-wormwood.md

 }
 </script>

-# Winter Solstice: the Night of Prophecy
+# The Night of Prophecy

 The winter solstice is not merely the longest night of the year—
 it is **the oldest dreaming night** in the Old European witch’s calendar.